Rohith-Reddy-Y/Rohith-Reddy-Y/README.md

-A README is a text file that provides an overview of your project.
+A README is a text file that provides an overview of your project:

-Some example sections you may want to include are:

 ■ A Project Title:- A descriptive title related to the project that may interest your prospective employer.
 Do not title your project